 William D. Mason

-Bill Mason is Partner in Charge of the firm's Cleveland office.
-He focuses on assisting public sector clients, including municipalities, counties, school districts and other governmental agencies.
-Bill specializes in resolving issues on behalf of public law clients through creative and innovative thinking and has assisted municipalities with economic development projects.
-Additionally, Bill continues to serve as Receiver and Receiver’s Counsel in foreclosure and receivership actions.
+Bill Mason serves public sector clients, including municipalities, counties, school districts and other governmental agencies, through creative and innovative thinking.
+Specifically, he assists political subdivisions with economic development projects and bond financing.
+Additionally, Bill serves as Receiver and Receiver’s Counsel in foreclosure and receivership actions.

 - Chairman, Great Lakes Energy Development Task Force